MaraScott/ComfyUI_MaraScott_Nodes/.forMe/AnyBus_v3_second_prompt_version.md

 - Use event types as constants for consistency

 ### Sidebar Integration Pattern
-- Export registerAnyBusFlowSidebar(container) function from SidebarTab.jsx
-- Function receives container element as parameter
+- Use official Sidebar Tabs API for registration
-- Render React components directly into container
+- Render React components in container element
-- Subscribe to flowEventEmitter on function call
 - Access global registries for data
-- Use ComfyUI canvas API (via app.graph) for navigation
+- Use ComfyUI canvas API for navigation
 - Implement bulk operations by iterating selected nodes
 - Export/import using JSON serialization
 - Handle errors gracefully with user feedback
-- Main entry point exports MaraScottAnyBusNodeSidebarTab() returning tab config

 ### Profile Synchronization Pattern
 - Maintain profile registry mapping profile names to node sets